 Common Causes of Delayed Income Tax Refunds

-While you should receive your refund from the Internal Revenue Service in 21 days or less, you should track it regularly, especially if it has been longer than a few weeks.
+You should receive your refund from the Internal Revenue Service in 21 days or less on average.
+However, tracking your refund regularly is a good idea, especially if it has been longer than a few weeks.
 The fastest way to check your refund status is to use the Where’s My Refund? tool or download the IRS2Go App on your phone.

 There can be several factors that cause delays, including: